 Queries, scripts, etc. can call each other (a query can be integrated into another query or into a script, while, in turn, a script can be called from a search pipeline).
 There are registration keys for this purpose, with which we can equip queries, import/export mappings, scripts and even collections of semantic objects and organizing folders to ensure they provide other configurations with a functionality.
-The registration key to must be distinct.
-Everything that has a registration key is automatically added to the "Registered objects" folder, or in the subfolder that corresponds to its type
+The registration key must be distinct.
+Everything that has a registration key is automatically added to the Registered objects folder, or in the subfolder that corresponds to its type.

-Shift, copy, delete
+1.4.2.
+Move, copy, delete

 Let us assume we have a folder called "Playlist functions" in our project.
 This might contain an export, some scripts and a structured query "similar songs", which we would like to use in a REST service.
-The moment we give the structured query a registration key, it is added to the folder "Registered objects" ("Technical" section).
-This means the structured query "similar songs" appears in the folder "Registered object" under "Query".
+The moment we give the structured query a registration key, it is added to the folder

+Registered objects (Technical section).
+This means the structured query "similar songs" appears in the folder Registered object under Query.
 It also remains there when we remove it from our project subfolder "Playlist functions".
 If we remove the registration key, the query will automatically disappear from the registry.